Speciality: Medical Oncology

 There is an annual Medical Oncology research forum at which trainees present their own research.
 They are given advice and support in the choice and development of their projects, some of which have resulted in international presentations.

-Flexible training is fully supported.
+Flexible training is fully supported and a number of our current trainees and consultants remain Less than full time.
+The recent national training survey has been very positive with increasing satisfaction among its trainees who feel fully supported.
 The Beatson itself is within a few minutes’ walk of the nearest train station at Hyndland.

 Glasgow has benefitted from the facilities developed for the 2014 Commonwealth Games, with a number of international sporting events such as the Artistic Gymnastics World Championships, taking place.